syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/GettingStarted.md

 **Method 3: Adding SfStepProgressBar assemblies manually from the installed location**

-If you prefer to manually reference the assemblies instead referencing from NuGet, add the following assemblies in respective projects.
+If you prefer to manually reference the assemblies instead referencing from the NuGet, add the following assemblies in respective projects.

 Location: {Installed location}/{version}/Xamarin/lib